J1nwenWang/makefile_go_through/README.md

 -  `func_wo_call.c`: Adds a function but doesn't invoke it.
 -  `func_w_call.c`: Adds a function and subsequently invokes it."

 **Step 3:**
 Execute the following commands in the source code directory to generate binaries and assemblies.
 `$ make`
 If you want to clean all the generated binary and assemblies, using following command.
 `$ make clean`

 Analyze the differences between the disassembled outputs of each binary.
-Focus on the code section within the assembly (search <main> and <callee> in assembly), especially when there are code changes between source files.
-When there are variable modifications in the source code, pay close attention to where the data is allocated or stored (search global_val in assembly, local variable is allocated on stack, read the code in <main>).
+Focus on the code section within the assembly (search `<main>` and `<callee>` in assembly), especially when there are code changes between source files.
+When there are variable modifications in the source code, pay close attention to where the data is allocated or stored (search global_val in assembly, local variable is allocated on stack, read the code in `<main>` to find out where the number 433 (0x1b1 in hex) is stored).